citusdata/pg_shard-old/README.md

 pg\_shard has been tested on most Linux and OS X platforms.
 The extension works with PostgreSQL 9.3 or 9.4, and CitusDB 3.2.

-Once you have PostgreSQL or CitusDB installed, you will need to include the pg\_config directory path in your make command to build.
+Once you have PostgreSQL or CitusDB installed, you're ready to build.
+For this, you will need to include the pg\_config directory path in your make command.
 This path is typically the same as your PostgreSQL installation's bin/ directory path.
-As two example paths:
+For example:

 ```
 # Path when PostgreSQL is compiled from source